 In certain circumstances you may want your therapist to share information with another party (physician, attorney, other health care provider, family member).
 By law, your therapist cannot release this information without obtaining your written permission.

 A minimum of 24 hours notice is required to cancel or reschedule an appointment.
-Please note that you will be charged the $35 missed appointment fee for late notice or a no-show.
+Please note that you will be automatically charged the $40 missed appointment fee for late notice or a no-show.